kabiiQ/BeatmapExporter/README.md

 # Download/Usage

-Executables are available from the [Releases section here GitHub](https://github.com/kabiiQ/BeatmapExporter/releases), also found on the right of the main page (underneath About).
+Executables are available from the [Releases section here on GitHub](https://github.com/kabiiQ/BeatmapExporter/releases), also found on the right of the main page (below About).

 If your Lazer database is in the default location (%appdata%\osu), you should be able to simply run the application.
 If you changed the database location when installing osu!
-(Lazer), the program will be unable to locate it and will prompt you to enter it the first time.
+(Lazer), the program will prompt you to locate your database.

-The directory needed in the Lazer storage is the one containing another directory named "files".
+The directory needed in the Lazer storage contains another directory named "files".
 This folder can also be opened from in-game if you moved it and are unsure where it is located.
-If you did not move it, you should not need to worry about this.

 ## Beatmap Export